rtjohnson0/Fintech-Fix50/README.md

 ## Authors

-Authors contributed to all back-end and front-end code to this project.All authors contributed to deploying
+Authors contributed to all back-end and front-end code to this project.
+All authors contributed to deploying

 | Name | Github Links |
 | ------ | ------ |